 Waiting to stir the pecans into the crumble ensures that the pecans don’t get soggy while the mixture sits in the refrigerator.

-Sweet Potato Casserole isn’t just for Thanksgiving!
+Sweet Potato Casserole with Pecans isn’t just for Thanksgiving!
 I’ve personally had it at Christmas and Easter, too.
-And Longe requests it occasionally for a special dinner (along with grilled ribeye—yum).
+And my husband requests it occasionally for a special dinner (along with grilled ribeye—yum).

 There are a number of other side dishes that pair really well with sweet potatoes.
 Here are a few of my favorites: